f-julie/bd-maps-parts-discovery/README.md

     [Here is a javadoc that may help](https://docs.oracle.com/javase/8/docs/api/java/lang/Math.html)

-1. Individually, implement the `calculateIdfScores()` method in the `DevicePartDiscovery` class in the `com.amazon.ata.maps.classroom.partsdiscovery` package.
+1. Individually, implement the `calculateIdfScores()` method in the `DevicePartDiscovery` class in the `com.amazon.ata.maps.partsdiscovery` package.
 The tests in `DevicePartDiscoveryCalculateIdfScoresTest` will ensure you have implemented it correctly.
-You can run these from IntelliJ or run the `maps-classroom-extension2` workflow to execute these tests.
+You can run these from IntelliJ or run the `./gradlew -q clean :test --tests DevicePartDiscoveryCalculateIdfScoresTest` gradle command to execute these tests.
 When your tests are passing, include your alias here.
 If you get stuck, use your group!
 If you are still stuck, and are working on this outside of class time, please file a CQA and sign up for Office Hours to discuss this with an instructor or TA.